Making transport more robust and interpretable by moving data through a small number of anchor points: Discussion

 \section{Discussion}

-In this paper, we introduced \alg , a new form of structured transport that leads to a robust approach for jointly clustering and aligning data.
-We provided an efficient optimization method to solve the proposed problem, and studied its robustness to noise, sampling, and various data perturbations via a theoretical analysis and empirical experiments.
-In the future, we would like to extend \alg to graphical data and to more complex metrics afforded by sequential dataset, and explore its dynamic formulation.
+In this paper, we introduced \alg , a new form of structured transport leading to an approach for jointly clustering and aligning data.
+We provided an efficient optimization method to solve for the transport, and studied its statistical rate via theoretical analysis and robustness to data perturbations with empirical experiments.
+In the future, we would like to explore the application of \alg to non-Euclidean spaces, and incorporate metric learning into our framework.